-For other EU nationals, particularly those who had lived in non-EU countries, they were attached to European democratic and liberal values, and to the principle (and practical benefits) of the welfare systems and public services such as healthcare and public transportation that they were accustomed to in the EU countries in which they had lived.
+For other EU nationals, particularly those who had lived in non-EU countries, they were attached to European democratic and liberal values, and to the principle (and practical benefits) of the welfare systems and public services such as healthcare, public transportation and education that they were accustomed to in the EU countries in which they had lived.

 Fewer research participants from non-EU countries of origin made a distinction between migrating within and outside of the EU, or Europe.
 Where they did, their reasons were sometimes similar to those of EU-origin migrants - two interviewees had family in Europe that they wanted to stay close to, and one third country national who had obtained EU citizenship wanted, like some migrants from EU countries of origin, to make use of her right to freedom of movement within the EU.
-Others wanted to remain in the EU because they valued the democratic political systems, transparency, and protection of human rights, as well as the physical security and political stability that they could not assume in their countries of origin.
+Others wanted to remain in the EU because they valued the democratic political systems, transparency, and protection of human rights, as well as the physical security and economic and political stability that they could not assume in their countries of origin.
 One young Canadian wanted to stay within Europe simply because he enjoyed the opportunities to travel easily between different countries for tourism.
+The idea of the European free movement zone as a single destination also had a particular appeal to lower-skilled migrants.
+When asked about his initial migration plan, one research participant from Gambia said that his destination had been "European countries" (SP_INT16_Gambia).